Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Introduction

 We solve multiple MFQNET control problems and use the resulting numerical solutions to learn an optimal policy.
 The machine learning algorithm we use is Optimal Classification Trees with hyperplane splits (OCT-H) proposed by \citep{OCT, MLOPT}.
 OCT-H is a classification algorithm that partitions the feature space using hyperplanes and assigns a prediction to each region.
 We prove that OCT-H can learn exact optimal policies for the MFQNET control problems.

-The contributions of the paper are as follows. \begin{enumerate} \item We prove the existence of a threshold-type optimal policy for MFQNET control problems, where the threshold curves are hyperplanes passing through the origin.
-This result was previously proven only for special cases. \item Based on the theoretical findings, we propose an efficient algorithm that can learn an exact optimal control policy for MFQNETs using OCT-H. We report experimental results with up to 33 servers and 99 classes that demonstrate that the learned policies achieve 100\% accuracy on the test set. \item Once a policy is learned offline, it can be directly applied online to unseen states in milliseconds, leading to a significant speed-up compared to solving the problem numerically. \item The high interpretability of decision trees allows us to gain insights into the structure of the optimal policy, which is a significant advantage that numerical optimization algorithms often lack.
-By providing the actual decision trees learned by OCT-H, we develop a deeper understanding of MFQNETs and their optimal policy. \end{enumerate}
+The contributions of the paper are as follows. \begin{enumerate} \item We prove the existence of a piecewise constant optimal policy for MFQNET control problems, with segments separated by hyperplanes passing through the origin.
+This result was previously proven only for special cases. \item Based on the theoretical findings, we propose an efficient algorithm that can learn a closed-form optimal policy for MFQNETs using OCT-H. We report experimental results with up to 33 servers and 99 classes that demonstrate that the learned policies achieve 100\% accuracy on the test set.
+In other words, given any new state, the learned policies are able to consistently output the corresponding optimal control. \item Once a policy is learned offline, it can be directly applied online to unseen states in milliseconds, leading to a significant speed-up compared to solving the problem numerically. \item The high interpretability of decision trees allows us to gain insights into the structure of the optimal policy, which is another significant advantage that numerical optimization algorithms often lack.
+By providing the actual decision trees learned by OCT-H, we develop a deeper understanding of MFQNETs and their optimal policy. \item We show that the theoretical results and the proposed algorithm also apply to robust MFQNETs with uncertain service and arrival rates.
+Our experiments demonstrate that the policies derived from the robust MFQNETs are more robust to parameter perturbations compared to those for the deterministic MFQNETs.
+The trade-off is that the robust policies are more conservative, which leads to suboptimal performance when the level of uncertainty is low.
+Additionally, the training data generation requires slightly more computational effort. \end{enumerate}

+To the best of our knowledge, this is the first instance in the reinforcement learning literature where a machine learning algorithm is proven to learn the exact optimal policy, not merely an approximation.
+This bridges a crucial gap between machine learning methods and exact optimal control in complex systems.

+Furthermore, our approach provides a tractable method to solve the otherwise intractable MFQNET control problem exactly in real time.
+By computing the optimal policy offline — which may be computationally intensive but is still feasible within a reasonable time frame — we can then apply this policy online to determine optimal control actions extremely efficiently.
+Achieving exact optimal control for MFQNETs in real-time is, to our knowledge, novel and represents a significant advancement in both the theory and practice of queueing network control.